Dog Calorie Needs: Calorie Intakes for Dog Weight Loss

 Dog Calorie Needs: How Many Daily Calories Does Your Dog Require?

 For example, if your dog’s healthy target weight is 60 lbs. your dog’s total daily calorie allowance to promote dog weight loss will be 835 calories.
-If your dog's healthy target weight is 10 kilograms, their daily dog calorie needs will be 394 calories.
+If your dog's healthy target weight is 10 kilograms, their daily dog calorie requirement will be 394 calories.

 Dieting Dog Calorie Intakes for Dog Weight Loss